kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ## Sum up

-We need to be sure that customer will exactly know in which direction we want to go.
-Supporting only bug fixing for api-server could simplify adding new features while we will still provide support for older clients.
-The migration process will also be easier when we will hardcode for a given functionality in Aggregated API.
+We need to be sure that customer will exactly know in which direction we want to go and why.
+Supporting only bug fixing for api-server will simplify adding new features and will give time to customers for migration.
+The migration process will be easier when we will stop developing features in the Aggregated API Server solution.
 For new contributors, it will be much easier to get familiar with the code base where only one approach is used.

-From our perspective having both approaches at the same time and supporting bug fixing and feature for both of them causing only that we are postponing the whole process.
+From our perspective supporting both approaches at the same time with bug fixing and features will just postpone the whole process.
 Sooner or later, we will have to take all these steps and back to the discussion.
 The only problem with doing that later can be that it will be harder (technical debt, confused customers, etc.)

+What we need:
+- set a date e.g. Jan 2020 when api-server will be erased from Service Catalog repository
+- as soon as possible communicate via service catalog sig and all channels about above decision, provide CRD solution and migration guide already.